lodeguns/FuzzyAdaptiveBinarization/README.md

 ## Adaptive binarization based on fuzzy integrals
 This repository contains the manuscript mentioned in the title, and associated code and data sets used for testing our novel methodology.
 Should you need help running our code, please contact us.

+### Preprint Citation

+Bardozzo, Francesco, et al. "Adaptive binarization based on fuzzy integrals." arXiv preprint arXiv:2003.08755 (2020).

+@article{bardozzo2020adaptive,
+  title={Adaptive binarization based on fuzzy integrals}, author={Bardozzo, Francesco and De La Osa, Borja and Horanska, Lubomira and Fumanal-Idocin, Javier and Troiano, Luigi and Tagliaferri, Roberto and Fernandez, Javier and Bustince, Humberto and others}, journal={arXiv preprint arXiv:2003.08755}, year={2020}
+}

 NOTE: "Adaptive binarization based on fuzzy integrals" has been successfully submitted and is presently being given full consideration for publication in the IEEE Transactions on Image Processing as Journal Paper.

-### Citation

-Bardozzo et al.  "Adaptive binarization based on fuzzy integrals" Journal Journal.

 ### Abstract
 **Background:**